rtthomas/ReactResponsiveTable/README.md

 #### 2. To Use It
 The App.js file provides an example of its use:
-- define tha column labels
+- define the column labels
 - define the array of objects comprising the rows
 - define the table colors
 - render the ResponsiveTable component